diegoalarc/diegoalarc.github.io/index.md

 My name is Diego Alarcón.
 I am a __[Surveying Engineer](http://www.geomensura.usach.cl/)__ by training, a Remote Sensing 🛰️ explorer from __[EAGLE Master](http://eagle-science.org/)__ and a Data Scientist out of curiosity.
 I come from Chile, a place quite far away for many and very diverse for others.

 Thanks to the Master I have been able to learn many new skills that have complemented my knowledge.
-Within what I could highlight is my handling (not so basic) of:
+Within what I could highlight that I manage (intermediate level) of:

 - __[Google Earth Engine](https://courses.spatialthoughts.com/end-to-end-gee.html)__
 - __[Python](https://courses.spatialthoughts.com/python-foundation.html#what-next)__